fafalone/UIRibbonDemoAdvanced/README.md

 This project was developed exclusively in twinBASIC; the code takes advantage of new language features wheverever beneficial.
 It is possible to backport these techniques to use the ribbon in VB6 via oleexp.tlb; the Intro project [has been backported](https://www.vbforums.com/showthread.php?t=900815) to provide a proof of concept and template of how to do it, but the Intermediate, Galleries, and Advanced Ribbon Demos will remain twinBASIC-only projects.

 ## Requirements
--The UI Ribbon is only available in Windows 7 or newer.\
+- The UI Ribbon is only available in Windows 7 or newer.
--twinBASIC Beta 677 or newer is required.\
+- twinBASIC Beta 677 or newer is required.
--To run from the IDE, restart the compiler and build the exe before running.\
+- To run from the IDE, restart the compiler and build the exe before running.
--To avoid visual glitching on resizing the Form to larger sizes on Windows 10/11, set the Form `HasDC` property to  `False`.
-This will not affect anything else in 99% of apps, but see further details below or in the frmMain ReadMe for specifics and alternatives.\
+- To avoid visual glitching on resizing the Form to larger sizes on Windows 10/11, set the Form `HasDC` property to  `False`.
+This will not affect anything else in 99% of apps, but see further details below or in the frmMain ReadMe for specifics and alternatives.
--For Color Font support (e.g. Color Emojis), the riched20.dll and mtpls.dll from Office 2021 or newer must be included in the same folder as the compiled exe.
+- For Color Font support (e.g. Color Emojis), the riched20.dll and mtpls.dll from Office 2021 or newer must be included in the same folder as the compiled exe.
 Signed official Microsoft DLLs for both 32 and 64 bit versions are included with this demo.
 > [!IMPORTANT]
 > Some VMs like VirtualBox have broken Direct2D support so the new RichEdit DLL may crash.
 I'll investigate a way to check to avoid trying to load it in this case.
 In the mean time, if you need to use it on one of the affected VMs simply remove the DLLs from the exe folder or set `dbg_usenewrichedit` to 0.\
 Most stock versions of Windows 7 do not support color fonts, so while the Direct2D RichEdit will work, emojis won't be in color.